 Last Saturday morning I woke up at 4:50am with Mommy guilt because I hadn’t make a first birthday cake for Sophie.
 Her party is this coming Saturday, and awesome food blogger that I am, I ordered her birthday cakes from my favourite bakery… but on her actual day, I had nothing.
 And to me, the one thing you just HAVE to have on your birthday is a cake.
-Thankfully, my mind was working that early, and I remembered Woodland Bakery.
+Thankfully, my mind was working that early, and I remembered Woodland Bakery (unfortunately now closed).

 This isn’t a bakery I’ve ever been too, I don’t even think it’s in the same country as me, but I stumbled upon their Facebook page a year or so ago and am always so excited when I see their posts.
 It’s done by Gretchen Price, a professional pastry chef, and she posts the same recipes she sells at the bakery.
-And so it is that I used her recipe, Best Vanilla Sponge Cake, and I will never look back or try another.
+And so it is that I used her recipe, Best Vanilla Sponge Cake (I used to link to her original recipe here, but she had since shut down her site), and I will never look back or try another.
 I’m including her recipe below, but if you follow that link I just posted she’s also included a few important notes, as well as how to make a marble version.
 Go, bookmark her site, it’s so worth it!

 Here’s what I whipped up though.
 And I mean that I whipped it up.
 The cake was surprisingly easy to make, and turned out as good or better than any I’d bought before.
 I just iced it with a basic buttercream, and on the inside (it was four layers), I did a thin layer of the buttercream between two, and a layer or strawberry jam in the center.
 That’s the easiest thing to do.
 Just dump a bunch of your favourite jam in a bowl it, beat it on medium speed until runny, then spread it on your cake.
 I’ll grab a slice shot later today to show you.